KumoCorp/kumomta/docs/reference/kumo/make_egress_path.md

 take the size of the ready queue above *max_ready*, the message will be delayed by a randomized interval of up to 60 seconds before being considered again.

+## prohibited_hosts

+A CIDR list of hosts that should be considered "poisonous", for example, because they might cause a mail loop.

+When resolving the hosts for the destination MX, if any of the hosts are present in the `prohibited_hosts` list then the ready queue will be immediately failed with a `550 5.4.4` status.

+## skip_hosts

+A CIDR list of hosts that should be removed from the list of hosts returned when resolving the MX for the destination domain.

+This can be used for example to skip a host that is experiencing issues.

+If all of the hosts returned for an MX are filtered out by `skip_hosts` then the ready queue will be immediately failed with a `550 5.4.4` status.

 ## smtp_port

 Specified the port to connect to when making an SMTP connection to a destination